-- like being in control during communication;
+- Like being in control during communication,

-- prefer to act, rather than wait.
+- Prefer to act rather than wait.

-Positive traits of directors
+The positive traits of directors

-- work quickly, even when working alone;
+- Working quickly, even when working alone,

-- have great delegation skills;
+- Having great delegation skills,

-- like initiating changes.
+- Initiating changes.

-Negative traits of directors
+The negative traits of directors

-- have a low tolerance for the feelings of others.
+- Have a low tolerance for the feelings of others.

 How to talk with a director

-- be prepared to provide quick solutions;
+- Be prepared to provide quick solutions.

-- provide step-by-step guides on how goals can be obtained;
+- Provide step-by-step guides on how goals can be obtained,

-- avoid emotional arguments;
+- Avoid emotional arguments,

-- avoid small talk;
+- Avoid small talk,

-- avoid disclosing too much detail;
+- Avoid disclosing too much detail, and

-- highlight crucial points.
+- Highlight crucial points.